1 Causes of success and failure

 We fail so slowly, that we don’t see that it is happening.
 And we rise so slowly, that we feel licensed to do all we can to hurry it on.
 We don’t doubt that victory will atone for all the wrongs that we had to do to slash our way to it.

 The blindness that lures me to my ruin mercifully spares me from blaming my own faults for it.
 We need half-lies and self-flattery if we are to rise in the world.
 And we need them all the more when we fall.
 We don’t learn what we are, whether we fare too well or too wretchedly.
 Surrender might teach us generous lessons.
 But it makes most of us too poor to pay for them, while our self-possession tells us that we are too rich to need them.
 So we fail even at failure.
 We shrink to be unsuccessful failures or failed successes.
-I’m sure that my very repulses are a confirmation that I am exceptional and that I am bound to achieve at the last sortie some unexampled victory.
+I’m sure that my very repulses are a confirmation that I am exceptional and that I will achieve at the last sortie some unexampled victory.

 We make nothing of our fall, since we lack the nerve to see the nothing that it has made of us.